 A long-forgotten Dexter boy died in France 100 years ago.
 Born February 11, 1898 in Drakesville, Iowa, Merritt Winsell was the only son of Dr. Frank F. and Jessie Mae (Drennan) Winsell.
 He had a sister, Bernice.

 Winsell was a 1916 graduate of Dexter High School, in a class of sixteen students.
-Nicknamed “Spec” and “Peeb,” he played football three years, lettered in it, and was football captain his senior year.
+Nicknamed “Spec” and “Peeb,” [his middle name was Peebler] he played football three years, lettered in it, and was football captain his senior year.
 He also went out for Declamatory, was athletic editor of the yearbook, and was class president one year.

 Merritt Winsell and friend George Monroe Slocum, also a Dexter boy according to a clipping, enlisted together in the Great War.
 They were assigned to the 32nd Aerosquadron at the Issoudun Aerodrome France, where Winsell became a cook.